one-loop/servo/README.md

 ## 📒 Notes
 - This was a hackathon project, it is not 100% complete and ready for deploying as I did not have enough time to, but I will be sure to add more features and work on improving and hopefully deploying this app in the future
 - Contributers to the project are welcome if you have feature requests or issues, create an issue
+- Before creating this app, I knew almost nothing about app development, so it's safe to say I've learned a lot this weekend.
+Learning new ways to make apps have opened up myself to so many new project that I could not have otherwise created.
 - Creating a fully fledged app in 24 Hours would not have been possible if I didn't use glide apps, especially not alone.
 It makes making an app much faster and easier, so I could focus more time on the actual idea and solution.

 Crafted by Saad S